 We have so many different tools and technologies to help us remain productive start researching and utilizing them.

 If you prefer to keep it simple utilize a bullet journal, notebook, or white board.
 It is recommended that you fill out any to do lists the night before.
 This prevents you from laying in bed thinking about your to do list and not falling asleep.
+It also helps you to remember everything instead of forgetting what needs to get done.

 Schedule a Day Off